 But like many babies, Luis had a difficult time learning to eat with this appliance in his mouth and cried constantly.
 “Feeding is probably most worrisome aspect of it all because parents get worried if the baby isn’t gaining weight,” Dr. Nour Fathi Gowharji, a pediatric dentist on Tricia’s care team, said.

 Anticipating these problems, our multidisciplinary team was ready to take on the challenge.
-Kelly Morgan, MS, CCC-SLP is a speech-language pathologist at Tufts Medical Center who helps monitor our smallest patients as they continue their health care journey.

 While Tricia was relieved at how much support she was given by Luis’ care team, she still struggled to cope during those first few weeks of treatment.
 She was missing a lot of work, and she was drawing unwanted attention out in public.